Get Started

 Heading Hierarchy as Section Markers

 Google’s passage ranking system treats H2 and H3 tags as structural anchors that define where one semantic unit ends and another begins.
-Each heading signals a discrete topic boundary, helping algorithms parse your page into scorable segments rather than evaluating it as an undifferentiated block of text.
+Each heading signals a discrete topic boundary, helping the system parse your page into scorable segments rather than evaluating it as an undifferentiated block of text.
+Nested structure drives a lot of this (or at least, that’s the pattern I keep seeing in pages that pull clean passage features).
+An H2 establishes a major section; subsequent H3s inherit that context and subdivide the topic further.

-Keyword placement in headings matters less than their function as organizational milestones.
+Honestly, keyword placement in headings matters less than their function as organizational milestones.
 A clear question as an H2 (“How Do Passage Boundaries Affect Ranking?”) outperforms a keyword-stuffed label (“SEO Passage Ranking Optimization Tips Strategies”) because it establishes intent and scope.
-The passage itself—the content between headings—carries the semantic weight; headings just mark the territory.
+The passage itself, the content between headings, carries the semantic weight; the heading just marks the territory.
+Flatten the hierarchy or skip levels (H2 straight to H4) and you obscure those boundaries, forcing the system to guess where topics shift.

 Semantic HTML and Content Blocks

-Wrap distinct ideas in semantic containers—`
+Wrap distinct ideas in semantic containers, `

 `, `